bonvision/bonvision.github.io/_demos/demos_006_MeshMapping.md

 - System for accurately targeting laser pointer at a given azimuth and elevation (in degrees) from the perspective of the animal’s head position.
 We use a custom 3D printed part suitable for holding our laser pointer at intervals of 30 vertical degrees and a high-precision rotation mount for targeting specific azimuth angles.
 We use RSP1X15/M from ThorLabs.

 ### Overview
-We provide 3 Bonsai workflows and a MatLab script for producing a mesh mapping file for a curved display surface:
+We provide 3 Bonsai workflows and a Matlab script for producing a mesh mapping file for a curved display surface:
 1. _MeshMapping_Generate_ is for interactively generating an initial mesh mapping .csv file in Bonsai.
 2. The Matlab script _MeshMapping_MatlabInterp.m_ is for interpolating and formatting the Bonsai-generated mesh mapping .csv file for use with the BonVision MeshMapping node.
 3. _MeshMapping_showCheckerboard_ draws a simple checkerboard to test the accuracy of your mesh mapping file.
 4. _MeshMapping_correctPositions_ can be used to interactively adjust indiviudal points in your mesh mapping file.

-The final output is a .csv with 5 columns (no headers): (pos_X, pos_Y, norm_Az, norm_El, intensity).
+The final output is a .csv with 5 columns (no headers): (pos_X, pos_Y, norm_Az, norm_El, intensity). [sphere-mapping mesh-map]

 where pos_X and pos_Y are normalised screen positions of each cooordinate, norm_Az and normEl are normalized azimuth and elevation co-ordinates of each position and intensity is desired intensity values for each co-ordinate (generally a column of 1's).